DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 of this subrule.

-If audited, the licensee shall
+If audited, the licensee shall provide

-provide proof from the specialty board
+proof from the specialty board that the

-that the activity was required for
+activity was required for maintenance

-maintenance of certification, that the
+of certification, that the activity was

-and the date of completion.
+successfully completed, and the date of

 (e)